the Essure Birth Control Implant?

 Essure’s Adverse Side-Effects

 While Essure is a marketed as a permanent method of contraception, many women are also finding that Essure is permanently debilitating.
 The FDA has received about 10,000 reports of severe complications and unwanted side-effects from patients implanted with Essure, mostly since Bayer’s takeover in 2013.
 These effects include pregnancy, ectopic pregnancy, miscarriage, perforation of the uterus or other organs, migration of the device or its components from the fallopian tubes to the lower abdomen and pelvis, severe menstrual cramps and abnormal and/or heavy bleeding, and even death, as some reports have claimed.
 Other reported effects include vaginal infection, bloating, fatigue, skin allergies, hair loss, chronic pain, headaches, weight gain, and depression, among others.
 Several women have reported persistent side-effects so severe that they required invasive surgery to remove the implanted device—and many had or are having trouble finding a doctor that will perform the complicated removal surgery.
 Others experienced pain so severe that a hysterectomy was their only option for relief.

-These complications have led to several lawsuits filed against Bayer, the first in a Philadelphia civil court in 2014, alleging the pharmaceutical company intentionally misled women implanted with Essure and actively concealed negative reports about the device from the FDA.
+These complications have led to several lawsuits filed against Bayer.
+The first Essure lawsuit was filed in a Philadelphia civil court in 2014, alleging the pharmaceutical company intentionally misled women implanted with Essure and actively concealed negative reports about the device from the FDA.
 Another Essure lawsuit filed by a California woman in September 2015 similarly alleges that Bayer concealed adverse reactions to the device and claims that the nickel coil fractured inside of her fallopian tube, causing intense pain and heavy bleeding, requiring a total hysterectomy.

 Study Finds Essure Causes Serious Safety Concern